umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Structure-Error/index.md

 4. Open CMD prompt and navigate to your local `/data` folder
 5. Type the following command: `echo > deploy`
 6. You will now see a `deploy-complete` marker in your local `/data` folder

+## Getting your environments in sync

-7. **Important**: Before you commit and push the changes to the Development environment, you need to access the backoffice of the Development environment and remove the Document Type from there
+Before pushing the changes to the Development environment, you need to access the backoffice of the Development environment and remove the Document Type from there.

 ![Clean up Development](images/visualizing-4.png)

-8. **Commit** and **push** the changes from your local clone to the Development environment, using your local Git client
+**Commit** and **push** the changes from your local clone to the Development environment, using your local Git client.

 When the push from local to the Development environment has completed, refresh the Umbraco Cloud portal and you will see that the Development environment is now green, which means that the extraction error has been resolved.